THE SOLAR SHARE

 THE SOLAR SHARE (STATEMENT)

-THE SOLAR SHARE is an invitation to experience firsthand and with one’s own body, a transformative economic model where human metabolic energy needs are understood in relation to new energy coming to Earth from the Sun and the action of photosynthetic organisms required to transform that energy.
+THE SOLAR SHARE invites audiences to experience, firsthand and with their own bodies, a transformative economic model in which human metabolic needs are understood in relation to new energy reaching Earth from the Sun and transformed by photosynthetic organisms.

 THE SOLAR SHARE proposes units of photosynthetic biomass that have metabolized solar energy in forms humans require at the base of the food chain.
 More materially grounded than money units, this unit of stored energy can form the basis of a new economic model by which we can better understand human sustainability within planetary limits.